gemseo/gemseo/doc_src/tutorials/sellar/nutshell.rst

 For that,
-we use the class :class:`.MDOScenario` which is defined by different :class:`.MDODiscipline` and a common :class:`.DesignSpace`.
+we use the class :class:`.MDOScenario` which is defined by different :class:`.Discipline` and a common :class:`.DesignSpace`.

 2.1.
-Create the :class:`.MDODiscipline`
+Create the :class:`.Discipline`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To instantiate the :class:`.MDOScenario`,
-we need first the :class:`.MDODiscipline` instances.
+we need first the :class:`.Discipline` instances.

 .. code::